Teacher Interview Questions, Answers (UK Guide 2024) For Primary Secondary SLT Headteacher.

 * Questions taken from the InterviewGold Interview System.
 Click here for more question plus expert answers.

-Senior Leadership Team (Head of Department, Deputy, Headteacher, Principal etc.) Interview Questions
+Senior Leadership Team (Head of Department, Deputy, Headteacher etc.) Interview Questions

 • What is it about your track record that makes you suitable for senior leadership?